Global Online 8-Week Mindfulness Based Stress Reduction (MBSR) Course

 Mindfulness-Based Stress Reduction (MBSR) was developed by Jon Kabat-Zinn more than 40 years ago.
 MBSR is an evidence based program which has been at the center of research for many years.
 It has been shown to enhance resilience and reduce stress related effects for many people around the world.

 We are two MBSR teachers, collaborating internationally, to offer MBSR online live to the global community.
 We hope to offer valuable opportunities for participants from around the world to cultivate mindfulness together.

-This experiential 8-week program will be offered weekly on Thursday, January 21 to March 11, 2021.
+This experiential 8-week program will be offered weekly from April 3, to June 5, 2021.
+Introductory session on March 20.
 Refer to the schedule below.

 Teachers from the United States and Slovenia will offer support to each participant in their mindfulness journey during the 8 weeks.
 We welcome participants from all walks of life and all countries.
 Limited enrollment.
 Early registration recommended.

 Global MBSR Collaborative

 New York, United States

 We are MBSR teachers collaborating from 2 countries, trained at the Center for Mindfulness at the University of Massachusetts’ Medical School and at the Mindfulness Center, Brown University’s School of Public Health.
 We had the privilege of training directly with Florence Meleo-Meyer, Lynn Koerbel, Saki Santorelli and Judson Brewer, among others.

 As we live through this pandemic, we realize how interconnected we really are.
 We are also acutely aware of how dependent we are on each other for our well being and survival.

 While we are from different social and cultural backgrounds, through our mindfulness practice, we understand our common humanity and experience.
 We also discovered that it is possible to deeply connect with and support one another virtually despite our geographical separation.

 In forming a collaborative to bring together our varied experience and differing cultural insights we believe we can offer participants a unique learning experience and the opportunity to participate in and benefit from this global community.